skjolber/async-stax-utils/README.md

 # async-stax-utils
 This project hosts some simple utilities for dealing with XML streams in an asynchronous way.
 This is achieved through the use of the [Aalto-xml] asynchronous XML-parser.

-Currently the main focus is on 'passthrough' scenarios like validation and logging, in which the payload `InputStream`/`Outputstream` remains unaffected.
+Currently the main focus is on 'easedropping' scenarios like validation, logging and analytics, where input/output-stream contents is unaffected for up/downstream peers.

 Users of this library will benefit from

   * Passthrough Input- and Outputstream read-/write-delegates with end-of-stream callback
-  * Streaming XML processing
+  * Streaming XML-processing
     * Schema validation
     * Max text/CDATA-node and document-length filtering
   * Synchronous processing with asynchronous fallback based on configurable cache size.